 \subsection{Information Leak in Self-supervised Pre-training}

-In our work, we adopt a method similar to MAE \cite{MaskedAutoencoders2021}, where the mask tokens are \textit{not} passed to the encoder.
+In our unsupervised pre-training process, we adopt a method similar to MAE \cite{MaskedAutoencoders2021}, where the mask objects, including the unmasked first point, are \textit{not} passed to the encoder.
 While this eliminates the information leak from mask tokens, the encoder also loses the first point coordinates attached to masked objects.
-We, therefore, compare the prediction results both with or without information leak.
-In both scenarios, we ensure that the mask tokens pass through an equal number of transformer layers (i.e. one in our case) to exchange information.
+Therefore, we compare the prediction results with or without information leaks.
+In both scenarios, we ensure that the mask tokens pass through an equal number of transformer layers (i.e., one in our case) to exchange information.
 As shown in Tab. \ref{tab:unsupcompare}, we observe that the configuration without information leakage significantly outperforms its counterpart, affirming that the risk of information leakage outweighs the drawback of losing some positional data.